Nitrokey/nitrokey-documentation/nethsm/operation.rst

    .. tab:: nitropy
       **Required Role**

-      This operation requires an authentication with the *Administrator* role.
+      This operation requires an authentication with the *Administrator* or *Operator* role.

       **Required Options**